karpathy/llama2.c/README.md

 ## unsorted todos

 - why is there a leading space in C sampling code when we `./run`?
+- support Llama 2 Chat models, and tune run.c to Chat UI/UX
+- possibly include emscripten / web backend (as seen in @gg PR)
+- currently the project only runs in fp32, want to explore more reduced precision inference.
 - todo multiquery support? doesn't seem as useful for smaller models that run on CPU (?)
 - todo support inferencing beyond max_seq_len steps, have to think through the kv cache
 - why is MFU so low (~10%) on my A100 40GB for training?